PaperMtn/slack-watchman/README.md

   -s                    Look for Slack tokens
   -p                    Look for private keys
   -c                    Look for card details
-  -t                    Look for certificate files
+  -b                    Look for PayPal Braintree details -t                    Look for certificate files
   -f                    Look for interesting files
   -P                    Look for passwords
+  -d                    Look for dates of birth
+  -pn                   Look for passport numbers
   ```

 You can run Slack Watchman to look for everything: